Feeding Kids Beyond The School Week

 What’s In A Hamper?

-All hampers include two to three days’ worth of mostly shelf stable, easy to prepare and ready to eat items.
+All hampers include two to three days’ worth of shelf stable, easy to prepare and ready to eat items with a balance of all the food groups.
+This includes meals for breakfast, lunch, dinner, and snacks.
 Food items come from an approved list created with the help of Alberta Health Services dietitians.